 Another moving tribute on the National Mall is the World War II Memorial.
 In the center of the monument is a shallow pool surrounded by 56 pillars – one for each of the states and territories of the U.S. that sacrificed soldiers to the war.

 48. Have lunch at Mitsitum Cafe in the National Museum of the American Indian

 49. Watch a Washington Capitals Game

 If you’re in to hockey, you should definitely plan to attend a Washington Capitals game (when it’s hockey season, of course).
-The DC professional hockey team plays at the Verizon Center in Chinatown.
+The DC professional hockey team plays at Capital One Arena in Chinatown.
+Check the official schedule of games.

 50. Admire the plants at the National Arboretum